rewrite-authors

 What it does

-Iterates through Git repositories found in the current directory and its immediate subdirectories, and rewrites all author and committer information across the entire history using git-filter-repo.
+Discovers Git worktrees under the current directory, or targets exactly one worktree with --repo, and rewrites all author and committer names and emails across history using git-filter-repo.
 The remote origin URL is automatically restored after the rewrite.

 Options